Chisanan232/PyFake-API-Server-Surveillance/docs/getting-started/configure-ci-workflow.md

         ```yaml
         permissions:
-          pull-requests: write  # Need this to push commits
+          pull-requests: write  # Need this open pull reuqest in GitHub repository
         ```

     Finally, please don't forget set the ``GITHUB_TOKEN`` for the action: